Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Introduction

 \section{Introduction}

 The cosmological principle assumes that the universe is homogeneous and isotropic on cosmic scales.
 Based on this assumption as well as the standard model of particle physics and Einstein's general relativity (GR), the Lambda cold dark matter ($\Lambda$CDM) model is proposed.
-This standard model of cosmology has proved successful on large cosmic scales according to the latest cosmic microwave background (CMB) observations, namely Planck 2018 data~\cite{Planck:2018vyg}.
-However, it faces major challenges on small scales, such as the Hubble tension~\cite{Riess:2019cxk} and the dipolar tension~\cite{Secrest:2020has}.
-Besides GR, dark energy model or treatments of systematic uncertainty, the former tension also challenges the local cosmic homogeneity and the latter one also challenges the cosmic isotropy on small scales.
-Therefore, a further test of the local cosmic inhomogeneity and the cosmic anisotropy on small scales is necessary.
+This standard model of cosmology has proved successful on large cosmic scales according to the latest cosmic microwave background (CMB) observations, namely Planck 2018 data~\cite{Planck:2018vyg}\MovE{, DES \cite{DES:2017myr} or eBOSS \cite{SDSS-IV:2019txh}}.
+However, it faces major challenges on small scales, such as the Hubble tension~\cite{Riess:2019cxk}\MovE{, the $\sigma_8$ tension \cite{Planck:2015lwi,KiDS:2020ghu,Sakr:2021jya}} and the dipolar tension~\cite{Secrest:2020has}.
+Besides GR, dark energy model or treatments of systematic uncertainty, the former tension also challenges the local cosmic homogeneity and the latter one challenges \Mov{as well }the cosmic isotropy on small scales.
+Therefore, further test\Mov{ing} of the local cosmic inhomogeneity and anisotropy on small scales is necessary.

-The local cosmic inhomogeneity can be simply modeled by the spherically symmetric Lemaitre-Tolman-Bondi (LTB) metric~\cite{Lemaitre:1933gd,Tolman:1934za,Bondi:1947fta}.
-Taking the late-time matter and dark energy into consideration, there is an $\Lambda$CDM model's counterpart, namely $\Lambda$LTB model.
+The local cosmic inhomogeneity can be modeled by the spherically symmetric Lemaitre-Tolman-Bondi (LTB) metric~\cite{Lemaitre:1933gd,Tolman:1934za,Bondi:1947fta}. \Mov{Considering} the late-time matter and dark energy, \Mov{we can use it as an inhomogeneous generalisation of a }$\Lambda$CDM model, namely \Mov{as a }$\Lambda$LTB model.
 Using the combination of the latest available cosmological observations, the local radial inhomogeneity in the $\Lambda$LTB model has been probed~\cite{Camarena:2021mjr,Camarena:2022iae}.
-Even though a deeper local void can reconcile the Hubble tension~\cite{Marra:2013rba} and a larger local void can reconcile the dipolar tension~\cite{Cai:2022dov}, a shallower and smaller local void is favored by the combination of the latest available cosmological observations~\cite{Camarena:2021mjr,Camarena:2022iae}.
-Moreover, a spherically symmetric local cosmic inhomogeneity may not meet the reality.
-Therefore, in this paper, we will probe the true profile of the local cosmic inhomogeneity as realistic as possible.
+Even though a deeper local void can reconcile the Hubble tension~\cite{Marra:2013rba} and a larger local void can reconcile the dipolar tension~\cite{Cai:2022dov}, a shallower and smaller local void is favored by the combination of the latest available cosmological observations~\cite{Camarena:2021mjr,Camarena:2022iae}. \Mov{However}, a spherically symmetric local cosmic inhomogeneity may not meet reality.
+Therefore, in this paper, we will probe the true profile of the local cosmic inhomogeneity as realistic\Mov{ally} as possible.